FA Cup final watched by 1.3m on BBC

 The dominant victory in front of 40,942 fans at Wembley on the 50th anniversary of the competition completed the Blues' first domestic treble.

-Emma Hayes' side also won the Women's Super League title and League Cup last season.
+Emma Hayes' side also won the Women's Super League and League Cup last term.

-The record audience for a women's club match on British television remains Manchester City's 2019 FA Cup final win against West Ham, which was watched by 2.2m on BBC One.
+The record audience for a women's club match on British television remains Manchester City's 2019 FA Cup final win against West Ham, which was watched by 2.2 million on BBC One.

 - The baseball coach vs an algorithm: Can formulas really pick a better team then their coach?